forj-oss/forjj/DEV_GUIDE.md

 Build env loaded.
 To unload it, call 'build-env-unset'
 ```

-2. Build Forjj, first step is to create the forjj-golang-env containeri because it does not exist.
+2. Build Forjj, first step is to create the forjj-golang-env container because it does not exist.
 ```
 [uggla@ugglalaptop forjj]$ build.sh
 + sudo docker build -t forjj-golang-env --build-arg UID=1000 --build-arg GID=1000 glide